Yandex Cloud

 • In the Subnet field, select the network where you created the wordpress security group and the subnet to connect your VM to.
 If you do not have a subnet, create one.

-• Under Public IP address, keep Auto to assign your VM a random external IP address from the Yandex Cloud pool or select a static address from the list if you reserved one in advance.
+• Under Public IP address, keep Auto for the VM to get a random external IP address from the Yandex Cloud pool, or select a static address from the list if you had reserved one.

 • In the Security groups field, select the wordpress security group.